foone/WideKeypad/README.md

 **Authors:**  *Mark Stanley*, *Alexander Brevig*, *Foone Turing*

-This is a variant of the (Arduino Keypad library)[https://github.com/Chris--A/Keypad], which changes the main datatype to be a 16-bit integer instead of a 8-bit one.
+This is a variant of the [Arduino Keypad library](https://github.com/Chris--A/Keypad), which changes the main datatype to be a 16-bit integer instead of a 8-bit one.
 This makes it match the data types used by the Teensy keyboard library, so you don't need an additional layer of indirection to implement keypad-based USB keboards.

 ## Original README from upstream